-After a hazardous introduction to a band of real adventurers camping in the woods, he returns to the safety of his religious brother-monks, newly aware of the malevolence and danger of Whitehawk's fallen kingdoms, and of their high druid, the Dire of Melancholy, enemy of all righteousness.
+After a hazardous introduction to a band of real adventurers camping in the woods, he returns to the safety of his religious brothers, newly aware of the malevolent power which Whitehawk's fallen kingdoms are under, and of their high druid, the Dire of Melancholy, enemy of all righteousness.

-The Friars of Whigg, a rival monastery, propose fighting his sinister power with ancient battle-magic: bring a troop of high-level wizards, his old enemies, out from their tombs and use their devastating magic against him.
-But to invoke the power of Resurrection on the long-dead wizards of old would abuse the word of God, and profane the sanctuary.
+The Friars of Whigg, a rival monastery, propose fighting the dark lord with ancient battle-magic: bring a troop of high-level wizards out from their tombs and use the devastating magic against his armies.
+But to invoke the blessing of Resurrection on the wizards of the ancient world would abuse the word of God.

 H. G. Potter's

 Realms of Whitehawk

 "You worry and feel for the characters and their mission, and at the same time it seems you're reading a lost and forgotten tome of Christian history..."

 Cory P, Oil City PA

 "...it combines The Divine Comedy, The Lord of the Rings, and the City of God."